CLARIAH/clariah-plus/docs/inventory.md

 - [SpaCy](https://spacy.io/) - Popular python library for a wide variety of linguistic enrichments in many languages, including part-of-speech tagging, dependency parsing.
 Many statistical models and pretrained word vectors.
 We have a [webservice & web-application](https://webservices-lst.science.ru.nl/spacy) in the scope of CLARIAH, which adds FoLiA support.
 - [UDPipe](https://github.com/ufal/udpipe) is a trainable pipeline for tokenizing, tagging, lemmatizing and parsing Universal Treebanks and other CoNLL-U files.
 Primarily written in C++, offers a fast and reliable solution for multilingual NLP processing.
 - [FastText](https://fasttext.cc/) - FastText is an open-source, free, lightweight library that allows users to learn text representations and text classifiers.
 Developed by Facebook.
+- [Pattern](https://github.com/clips/pattern) - A web mining module for Python.
+Integrates some NLP and Machine learning components.

 ### Tokenisers